suffolklibraries/lgc/content/collections/events/easter-crafts-ipswich.md

     content:
       -
         type: text
-        text: 'Join us for a range of family Easter craft sessions at The Hold. ' -
+        text: 'Find a range of family Easter craft sessions at The Hold.
+Craft sessions will be running on the 11th, 12th, 13th and 14th of April from 10am to 12:30pm. '
+      -
         type: hard_break
       -